Understanding Addiction and Drugs

-- Community in Crisis Volunteer Recovery Advocate, Andrea Schroeder: 1(862) 266 4011.
-Andrea will offer support, guidance and extensive expertise to anyone in crisis themselves or a family member of someone in crisis to help them find the right detox and treatment options.
+- Community in Crisis Director of Recovery Support: email@example.com.
+Ken will offer support, guidance and lived experience to anyone in crisis themselves or a family member to help them navigate their path of recovery

 - Partnership for Drug Free Kids: 1 855 378 4373.
 Get confidential one-on-one support for your family.
 This service is free; a trained and caring parent counselor will talk with you and help you develop a personalized action plan.
 This helpline and chat is available 9A-10P M-F and 12P-5P on weekends.

 - IME ADDICTION ACCESS CENTER HOTLINE OF NJ: 1 844 276 2777.
 This is a 24/7 hotline to help individuals find treatment, including those who have Medicaid or need financial assistance.

 - 2ND Floor: Call or text 1 888 222 2228.
 This is a confidential and anonymous helpline for New Jersey’s youth and young adults aged 10-24.
 They help youth find solutions to the problems that they face at home, at school or at play, including substance use or mental health

 - Mental Health Association of NJ: 1 855-652-3737.
 MHANJ offers a live helpline 10A-8P M-F and weekends 5-10PM offering supportive counseling and peer support